10 steps to doing the off-season like a cyclist - Cycling Weekly

 The season of weight training and nutritional debauchery is here

-The dust has settled on the World Championships in Bergen – the rainbow stripes have been re-administered and even most of the pros are packing their bikes up, ready for the annual cobweb gathering competition that is the off-season.
+The dust has settled on the racing season – the rainbow stripes have been re-administered and even most of the pros have packed their bikes up for the annual cobweb gathering competition that is the off-season.

 Amateur cyclists, to a certain extent, are no different – though perhaps a little less informed and not quite as fit.